icgc-dcc/dcc-docs/docs/cloud/icgc-get.md

 ### GNOS

-[GNOS](/cloud/repositories/#gnos) access should be provided as a key to `gnos.key.repo:`  where repo is the repository code for the GNOS repository you need to access.
+[GNOS](/cloud/repositories/#gnos) access should be provided as a key to `--gnos-key-repo`  where repo is the repository code for the GNOS repository you need to access.

 ### PDC